-A primary blog is the first one you created when you signed up for Tumblr.
-It gives you full use of Tumblr’s social features, including Follow, Like, Reply, Ask, and Submit.
-You cannot, however, enable password protection for privacy or add multiple users to create and manage posts, which are features reserved for secondary blogs.
+A primary blog is the one you created when you signed up for Tumblr.
+It gives you full use of Tumblr’s social features, including follow, like, ask, and submit.

-While secondary blogs can be password-protected and have multiple users, they cannot follow other blogs, like posts, ask questions, or submit to other blogs.
+Secondary blogs cannot, however, follow other blogs, like posts, ask questions to other users, or submit posts to other blogs.

 |Primary Blog||Secondary Blog|

 |Initiate Social Features (Follow other blogs, like posts, send asks and messages, and submit posts)|

 |Receive Social Features (Be followed, get asks and messages, and accept submissions)|

 No, you have to create a new account to start a new primary blog.
 You can change the URL of your existing primary blog, though, if that helps at all.

 No, but you can create a secondary blog and password protect that one.

 Note: If you want to create a new primary blog, you'll have to log out of your current account and create a new account with a different email address.
 There is no way to have two primary blogs associated with one email address.